SinTan1729/chhoto-url/INSTALLATION.md

 You may also use online tools for this step.

+### `public_mode`

 To enable public mode, set `public_mode` to `Enable`.
 With this, anyone will be able to add links.
 Listing existing links or deleting links will need admin access using the password.
+Any other values are ignored.

+### `public_mode_expiry_delay`

-If `public_mode` is enabled, and `public_mode_expiry_delay` is set to a positive value, submitted links will expire in that given time.
+If `public_mode` is enabled, and `public_mode_expiry_delay` is set to a positive value, submitted links will expire in that given time (in seconds).
 The user can still choose a shorter expiry delay.

+It will have no effect for a logged in user i.e. the admin.

+### `disable_frontend`

+Set this to `True` to completely disable the frontend.

+### `custom_landing_directory`

-To completely disable the frontend, set `disable_frontend` to `True`.
-If you want to serve a custom landing page, put all your site related files, along with an `index.html` file in a directory, and set `custom_landing_directory` to the path of the directory.
+If you want to serve a custom landing page, put all your site related files, along with a valid `index.html` file in a directory, and set this to the path of the directory.
 If using docker, you need to first mount the directory inside the container.
 The admin page will then be located at `/admin/manage`.

+### `cache_control_header`

 By default, the server sends no Cache-Control headers.
-You can set custom `cache_control_header` to send your desired headers.
+You can set custom headers here to send your desired headers.
 It must be a comma separated list of valid [RFC 7234 §5.2](https://datatracker.ietf.org/doc/html/rfc7234#section-5.2) headers.
 For example, you can set it to `no-cache, private` to disable caching.
 It might help during testing if